Unsupervised Monocular Depth Estimation Based on Hierarchical Feature-Guided Diffusion: Method

-At the same time, we incorporate the DDIM loss to constrain the noise predicted network.
-This loss is based on the noise consistency between the diffusion and denoising processes.
-By randomly generating noise $\boldsymbol{\epsilon}$ and a diffusion step $n^{'}$, we diffuse the output $\boldsymbol{x}_0$ up to the $n^{'}$-th step to obtain $\boldsymbol{x}_n^{'}$, as described in Eq.2.
-Then, $\boldsymbol{x}_n^{'}$, $n^{'}$, and the image features $\boldsymbol{F}$ are fed into the noise predicted network $\mu_\theta$ to predict the noise.
-In theory, the predicted noise should be consistent with $\boldsymbol{\epsilon}$.
-The DDIM loss is defined as:
+Given that image pyramid features encompass diverse dimensional information, we progressively guide the noise prediction from shallow to deep in HFGD.
+At the initial prediction stages, we utilize shallow spatial geometric features of the image for guidance.
+As the network goes deeper, it gains the ability to learn more complex features.
+Furthermore, our guidance information evolves from low-level spatial geometric features to high-level semantic features, fully capitalizing on the advantages of hierarchical features.
+This comprehensive utilization enables the model to learn a more refined depth feature distribution.
+Simultaneously, the diffusion steps $n$ are also embedded and participate in the denoising process as the guidance alongside the image features.
+Inspired by the U-Net \cite{u_net} architecture, we incorporate skip connections, which allows the noise prediction network to access more high-resolution information during upsampling, enabling better restoration of detailed information.

-Even though there are multiple denoising steps in the diffusion model, both reprojected photometric loss and DDIM loss are only applied to the final output.
-This can slow down model convergence and may lead to issues such as gradient explosion or vanishing.
-To address this, we aim to impose constraints on the model at each denoising step.
-Since the predicted $\boldsymbol{x}_0^n$ can be obtained at each step, we can generate $n$ steps of predicted depth.
-The reprojected photometric loss $L_{ph}^n$ can therefore be calculated at each step of the denoising module.
-By introducing a multi-step mechanism into the reprojected photometric loss, as formulated in Eq.
-6, this approach not only accelerates model convergence but also maximizes the effectiveness of the reprojected photometric loss, further improving the model's performance.
+At the same time, we enhance the model by incorporating the DDIM loss, which is built from the noise consistency in both the diffusing and denoising processes.
+This loss further constrains the noise prediction network within the model, improving the quality of the generated depth features.
+By randomly generating noise $\boldsymbol{\epsilon}$ and diffusion step $n'$, we diffuse the output $\boldsymbol{x}_0$ up to the $n'_{th}$ step to obtain $\boldsymbol{x}_n'$ following the procedure defined in Eq.2.
+Subsequently, $\boldsymbol{x}_n'$, $n'$ and image features $\boldsymbol{F}$ are fed into the noise prediction network $\mu_\theta$ to predict the noise.
+In theory, the predicted noise and $\boldsymbol{\epsilon}$ should be consistent.
+The DDIM loss is defined as follows: